nate-0hz/nate-0hz/README.md

 My learning journey is far from over.

-I am constantly looking for opportunities to improve skills and efficiencies in my current stack, and am highly open to learning new languages, frameworks and technologies.
+I am constantly looking for opportunities to grow and develop both current and new skills.
+I am interested in learning new languages and technologies, while improving in JS, React, and Python.
+Next learnings will likely be for ServiceNow development, and React Native, Electron, .NET, or C++.

 My current skills are stronger in backend development, and databases, and I am actively working on strengthening front end development skills.

-React Native or  Electron, .NET, and C++ are frameworks and languages I am particularly interested in learning in the near future.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nate-0hZ&layout=compact)